vhub-team/native-db/functions/0x0F6F1EBBC4E1D5E6.md

 # SCRIPT::BG_DOES_LAUNCH_PARAM_EXIST

 ## Summary
-Returns true if he param exists for the script.
+Returns true if he param exists for the script

 ## Parameters
 * **INT** bgScriptId